React-Sample-Project/NetflixClone/README.md

 ## Technologies and libraries used

-1. React along with all its moder features (Hooks etc)
+1. React along with all its modern features.
-2. TMDB API for the movie information and user authentication & authorization
+2. TMDB REST API for the movie information and user authentication & authorization.
 3. Styling is done with styled-components library.
 4. Routing is handled using react-router-dom (Version 5 using hooks)
 5. Netflix style carousel is implemented with react-slick